Andrej988/docker_mariadb/README.md

 # docker_mariadb
-Custom mariadb image with timezone settings
+Custom mysql image build upon official mysql image with timezone settings (which can be passed as environment variable)